kgar/ng-validation-framework/to-do.md

 # To Do 📃
+- Solve nested forms in the simplest way that is still maintainable / scalable / reusable 😬
 - (Ongoing) Solve sandbox scenarios
 - Add Kendo UI with the Bootstrap theme
 - Add open sans regular, semibold, and bold